List of Soviet human spaceflight missions

-This is a list of the human spaceflight missions conducted by the Soviet space programme.
+This is a list of the human spaceflight missions conducted by the Soviet space program.
 These missions belong to the Vostok, Voskhod, and Soyuz space programs.

-The first patch from the Soviet Space Program was worn by Valentina Tereshkova, then the same patch for the Voskhod 2, Soyuz 4/5 and Soyuz 11, Soyuz 3 had an official insignia that wasn't worn during the flight and then in the Apollo–Soyuz program.
+The first patch from the Soviet Space Program was worn by Valentina Tereshkova, then the same patch for the Voskhod 2, Soyuz 4/5 and Soyuz 11, Soyuz 3 had an official insignia that wasn't worn during the flight, and then in the Apollo–Soyuz program.
 After that and until Soyuz TM-12 "Juno" flight mission patches had been designed only for international missions.